smatechnologies/ibm-i-agent-docs/docs/file-transfer/menu.md

 ## Start SMAFT Server (STRSMAFT)

-The Start SMAFT Server option starts the IBM i LSAM\'s SMA File Transfer listener job named SMAFTS in the LSAM subsystem (default name SMASBS).
+The Start SMAFT Server option starts the IBM i LSAM's SMA File Transfer listener job named SMAFTS in the LSAM subsystem (default name SMASBS).
-Use the LSAM management function \"work with SMAFT jobs\" or \"Check LSAM subsystem status\" to verify that the server job has been started.
+Use the LSAM management function "work with SMAFT jobs" or "Check LSAM subsystem status" to verify that the server job has been started.
 Refer to [SMAFT Parameters -- Critical Configuration Settings](#SMAFT) for a setting that causes the SMAFT server to be started automatically with the other LSAM server jobs.

 ## End SMAFT Server (ENDSMAFT)

-The End SMAFT Server option stops only the IBM i LSAM\'s SMA File Transfer listener job (SMAFTS) that is running in the LSAM subsystem.
+The End SMAFT Server option stops only the IBM i LSAM's SMA File Transfer listener job (SMAFTS) that is running in the LSAM subsystem.
-Use the LSAM management function \"Work with SMAFT jobs\" or \"Check LSAM subsystem status\" to verify that job SMAFTS is no longer active in the subsystem.
+Use the LSAM management function "Work with SMAFT jobs" or "Check LSAM subsystem status" to verify that job SMAFTS is no longer active in the subsystem.
 The SMAFTS server job will also be stopped automatically whenever the End LSAM function terminates all the LSAM server jobs.